-One of the earliest settlements of the ancient people in Iranian plateau has been in Kashan, Isfahan province.
+One of the earliest settlements of the ancient people in the Iranian plateau has been in Kashan, Isfahan province.
 This has been made known to us by discovering Sialk Historical Mound inside the present city of Kashan.
 In other words, construction and architecture aren’t new concepts to the dwellers of this city.
-The historical houses of Kashan I want to introduce are some 18th and 19th century buildings recently restored for the curious visitors who appreciate the subtle cultural points in the construction of living structures of Iran.
+The historical houses of Kashan I want to introduce are some 18th and 19th-century buildings recently restored for the curious visitors who appreciate the subtle cultural points in the construction of living structures of Iran.

 The Story beyond Historical Houses of Kashan

-Toward the end of 18th century, as a result of a deadly earthquake, a lot of structures collapsed in Kashan.
+Toward the end of the 18th century, as a result of a deadly earthquake, a lot of structures collapsed in Kashan.
 This also included all the buildings of Shah Abbas I, the mighty Safavid king who liked Kashan very much.
 Then, under Abdol-Razaq Khan, the city governor, a lot of buildings were built and reconstructed.
-That’s why most of what we know as Kashan historical houses have been built during late 18th as well as 19th centuries.
+That’s why most of what we know as Kashan historical houses have been built during the late 18th as well as 19th centuries.